ankidroid/Anki-Android/Development-Guide.md

  * `%root/res/layout/` contains the GUI layouts for most screens.
  * `%root/res/drawable-****/` contains the icons used throughout the app at [various resolutions](https://www.google.com/design/spec/style/icons.html).

-## Making "parallel" builds
-If you want to run several different versions of AnkiDroid side by side (e.g. as described in the [FAQ on using profiles](https://github.com/ankidroid/Anki-Android/wiki/FAQ#how-to-use-different-anki-profiles)), you need to edit the package ID (from com.ichi2.anki) in the following places so that every version of AnkiDroid that you install has a unique ID:

-* `applicationId` in `AnkiDroid/build.gradle`
-*  `android:authorities="com.ichi2.anki.flashcards"` and `com.ichi2.anki.permission.READ_WRITE_DATABASE` in `%AnkiDroidRoot/AndroidManifest.xml`
-* `android:targetPackage="com.ichi2.anki"` in `%AnkiDroidRoot/res/xml/*`
-* and optionally the application name `<string name="app_name">A.AnkiDroid</string>` in `%AnkiDroidRoot/res/values/constants.xml`

-There is a convenient bash script that automates this process, which you can run from a bash shell from the top level AnkiDroid directory as follows:

-`./tools/parallel-package-name.sh com.ichi2.anki.a AnkiDroid.A`

-After running the script you need to compile the source code to a .apk file as explained elsewhere in this guide.
-Note that these alternate builds will not work with the [AnkiDroid API](https://github.com/ankidroid/Anki-Android/wiki/AnkiDroid-API) as the API expects the standard ID.

 ## Issues to get started with
 If you are a new developer looking to contribute something to AnkiDroid, but you don't know what work to get started with, please take a look and see if there's anything that you'd like to work on in the issue tracker.
 In particular, [issues with the label "HelpWanted"](https://github.com/ankidroid/Anki-Android/labels/HelpWanted) are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves.